 Prescription opioids are a large group of drugs and there are different things you can do to be safer for each one.
 However, there are some general things you can do to reduce the risk when using any prescription opioid.

-Consider carrying the opioid overdose reversal drug Naloxone.
+Consider carrying the opioid overdose reversal drug naloxone.
 If you are using opioid drugs often, you or the people around you may want to consider accessing the life-saving drug naloxone.
-In New Zealand, naloxone comes in the form of a nasal spray called Nyxoid, or in ampules (that are injected).
+In New Zealand, naloxone comes in the form of a nasal spray called Nyxoid, or in an injectable form.
 If someone is experiencing an opioid overdose, naloxone can reverse the effects and give you more time to get medical help.
 You can be prescribed either of these by a doctor or you can buy Nyxoid as part of an emergency kit at some pharmacies.
+Some needle exchanges and opioid substitution treatment centres may be able to help you get naloxone.

 Test your prescription opioids, especially if they are bought illegally.
 Some people choose to take prescription opioids that are not prescribed to them.
 If you’re planning on taking prescription opioids that you have purchased illegally, or been given, it’s important not to assume you know what is in them.
 There are counterfeit prescription opioids that may contain other psychoactive ingredients or fillers that can be dangerous.
 You can take your prescription opioids to a drug checking clinic that uses an FTIR spectrometer.